How to Cache in Mobile Hybrid IoT Networks?: Throughput--Delay Trade-off

 whp, where

 and $p_m$ is the request probability of content object $m \in \mathcal{M}$. \end{thm}

-\begin{IEEEproof} We apply the approach in \cite{c1} to compute the initial distance of a randomly selected S--D pair into our cache-enabled network setting.
-Then, the length of the routing path of a requesting message or a desired content object is shown to be determined by the initial distance between a requesting node and its closest holder of the desired content object, which is given by $\Theta\left(\frac{1}{\sqrt{A_m+B_m}}\right)$ from Lemma \ref{dist}.
+\begin{IEEEproof} We compute the initial distance of a randomly selected S--D pair into our cache-enabled network setting.
+The length of the routing path of a requesting message or a desired content object is shown to be determined by the initial distance between a requesting device and its closest holder of the desired content object, which is given by $\Theta\left(\frac{1}{\sqrt{A_m+B_m}}\right)$ from Lemma \ref{dist}.
 As a result, the total number of hops along the routing paths of both the requesting message and desired content object scales as $\Theta\left(\frac{1}{\sqrt{a(n)(A_m+B_m})}\right)$.
-Since in our network, the average delay $D(n)$ is determined by the time taken from the moment that the requesting message leaves until the desired content object arrives at the requesting node, we have
+Since in our network, the average delay $D(n)$ is determined by the time taken from the moment that the requesting message leaves until the desired content object arrives at the requesting device, we have

-where $p_m$ is the probability that each node requests content object $m \in \mathcal{M}$.
-Similarly as in \cite{c1}, from the fact that the number of content objects passing through an arbitrary routing cell in each time slot is given by $O\left(n\sum^{M}_{m=1} p_m \sqrt{\frac{a(n)}{A_m+B_m}}\right)$ whp, the average per-node throughput is given by
+where $p_m$ is the probability that each device requests content object $m \in \mathcal{M}$.
+Similarly as in \cite{c1}, from the fact that the number of content objects passing through an arbitrary routing cell in each time slot is given by $O\left(n\sum^{M}_{m=1} p_m \sqrt{\frac{a(n)}{A_m+B_m}}\right)$ whp, the average per-device throughput is given by

 which is maximized when $a(n)=\Theta\left(\frac{\log n}{n}\right)$.
 Hence, using (\ref{equa82}) and (\ref{equa81}) leads to (\ref{equa6}), which completes the proof of the theorem. \end{IEEEproof}